- Best Steam Mop Reviews

 But steam mops do not come maintenance-free.
 You will have to clean the steam mop water reservoir from time to time to prolong the appliance’s life and keep the performance on the higher end.

 3. Caution and Potential Damages

 The only downside of steam mops is that you should not use them daily.
 Steam cleaning is somewhat aggressive towards the floor, and you do not want to damage that sweet-looking wood.
 Avoiding common steam mop mistakes is definitely a need.
 If you steam clean weekly, you will see a difference between the results made with a steam mop and with a traditional bucket + mop set.

 But that does not mean that regular mops are entirely safe.
 With a steam mop, you can have absolute control over how much water exits the mop, while with a traditional mop, you can only estimate.
-Not to mention the grip and twist strength which you need to invest into squeezing as much water from the regular mop as possible.
+Not to mention the grip and twist strength which you need to invest in squeezing as much water from the regular mop as possible.
 If you fear the damages you might make, keep in mind that control and patience are key and that a steam mop can provide better results in both.